RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 > Facebook Query Language, SqlLite, Yahoo Open Data Tables, InMemoryDB, WebSQL, IndexedDb and there are more in the pipeline

-Let me know how you decided.
+Let me know how about your decission.

 PS: For the impatient ones that wants to start immediately with JayData version of Jeremy's Metro example feel free to